 A work on proper estimate for uncertainties on local tallies based on a generalization of the central limit theorem has been published recently (T. Ueki 2015, T. Ueki 2016).

 Up to this point, the bias in the estimation of the uncertainties is not an under-sampling bias properly speaking: both the R1 model and the pin-cell example discussed here were simulated with large numbers of neutrons per generation.
 But a detailed analysis of the different GBC-32 and CRC models reveals that the cycle-to-cycle correlation themselves depend on the number of neutrons per generation.
 This can be seen looking at the interplay between cycle-to-cycle (also called temporal) correlations and spatial correlations in our pin-cell example.
-Indeed, Fig. [STC] reveals the strong similarity between the cycle-to-cycle correlation matrix (given for different positions) and the spatial correlation matrix (given for different lag values).
-This can be understood by an analysis of the left plot of Fig. [CLUS], where a Dirac initial source is used at the beginning of the pin-cell simulation: when spatial correlations are strong, they trigger temporal correlations.
-Furthermore, the right plot of Fig. [CLUS] reveals that even for decent statistics of neutron per generation (105) the spatial correlations do not vanish.
+Indeed, Figure 20 reveals the strong similarity between the cycle-to-cycle correlation matrix (given for different positions) and the spatial correlation matrix (given for different lag values).
+This can be understood by an analysis of the left plot of Figure 21, where a Dirac initial source is used at the beginning of the pin-cell simulation: when spatial correlations are strong, they trigger temporal correlations.
+Furthermore, the right plot of Figure 21 reveals that even for decent statistics of neutron per generation (105) the spatial correlations do not vanish.
 Apart from the intrinsic shocking nature of this assertion, this seems to indicate that the under-sampling bias affecting the estimation of the uncertainties on local tallies might very well persist up to reasonable statistics of simulated neutrons per generation.

 The interpretative frame to understand both the bias on the local tallies and their uncertainties is based on the neutron clustering mechanism (Dumonteil et al., 2014), and can be understood in the light of statistical mechanics of branching processes.
 As the mathematical formalism is heavy, it is detailed in appendix (Appendix C).

-Figure [BIASU] Simulation of the R1 configuration with 104 active generations and 104 neutrons per generation.
+Figure 18: Simulation of the R1 configuration with 104 active generations and 104 neutrons per generation.
 Left plot: relative estimated (“apparent”) 1-σ uncertainties (%), right plot: true 1-σ uncertainties estimated with independent simulations (%).